Generalising Aumann's Agreement Theorem: Introduction

 Aumann's impossibility theorem is provocative for various reasons.
-Firstly, it explores the close connection between two intricate, imbricated and paradigmatic concepts in epistemology, that of knowledge~\cite{Pritchard13} and relativism~\cite{Pritchard19, Rovelli18, BJ21}.
-Basically, the theorem says that a strong notion of shared knowledge in a group implies that agents in that group must paint their world with the same colour.
-Some strands of relativism get immediately ruled out whenever common knowledge holds true.
-Secondly, the impossibility theorem opens room for distinguishing rational agents from non-rational agents.
-After many rounds of truthful exchanging of information, if the involved agents are still in disagreement, it may be the case that at least one of the persons involved in the discussion is not acting rationally~\footnote{This may explain why people go round and round in online debates with no hint of agreement anywhere to be found.}.
+Firstly, it explores the close connection between two intricate, overlapping, and paradigmatic concepts in epistemology: knowledge~\cite{Pritchard13} and relativism~\cite{Pritchard19, Rovelli18, BJ21}.
+Essentially, the theorem states that a strong notion of shared knowledge within a group implies that agents in that group must paint their world with the same colours.
+Some strands of relativism are immediately ruled out whenever common knowledge holds true---because there cannot be rational agreements on disagreements.
+Secondly, the impossibility theorem opens up the possibility of distinguishing rational agents from non-rational agents.
+For example, in more dynamical derivations of Aumann's theorem, where public announcements play a fundamental role \cite{GP82,Demey14,Demey14b,DHK08}, after finitely many rounds of truthful exchange of information, if the agents are still in disagreement, it may be the case that at least one of them is not acting rationally~\footnote{This may explain why online debates can go on for a long time with no hint of agreement to be found.}.
 In this sense, rather than using a betting system~\cite{Vineberg16}, one could, in theory, use a collective property to define rationality normatively.
-Finally, one may suspect Aumann's theorem is only valid because classical probability is a coarse-grained description of nature - and that generalised probability theories may unlock other degrees of freedom that allow for escaping the theorem.
-If the agents were permitted to reason using more powerful resources, it might be the case that they could finally agree to disagree.
-It suffices to recall the old legend that goes by saying that \emph{entanglement is a trick quantum magicians use to produce phenomena that classical magicians cannot imitate.}
+Finally, Aumann's theorem may only apply to the world because classical probability provides a coarse-grained representation of nature.
+More general probabilistic theories may introduce additional possibilities for agents to disagree with one another.
+In this vein, it is worth recalling that quantum theory can be viewed as a generalisation of classical probability theory ~\cite{Wilce24} and that "entanglement is a trick quantum magicians use to produce phenomena that classical magicians cannot imitate"~\cite{Bruss02}.